Push-Up Progression (12 Week Guide)

-When I set a goal to master push ups, I used a specific formula and step-by-step process to improve my form and get from 0 to 100 push ups.
-I found two keys to a successful push up program:
+When I set a goal to master push-ups, I used a specific formula and step-by-step process to improve my form.
+I found 2 keys to a successful push-up plan for beginners:

 Women performing an elevated push up from an incline using a box with arms shoulder width apart.
 To show a modification for a push up progression in 12 weeks.